harrislapiroff/chromamine.com/src/posts/calling-contras-at-porchfest-2024.md

 - I kept dances pretty simple.
 Nothing that required much teaching or would be error prone.
 - With only one exception (deliberately, this year[^3]) I kept it to dances where interaction was limited to dancers' minor sets, to minimize cascading confusion.

 I'm not sure which factors account for it – having dances specifically for beginners, being more clear and confident in announcing dance difficulty, my state of mind, or the rowdy crowd being at the [Guster show][] instead – but this year felt smoother and more in control.
-Fewer beginners joined for the dances I established for experience dancers, tons joined for the mixers.
+Fewer beginners joined for the dances I established for experienced dancers, tons joined for the mixers.
 I heard from dancers afterward that there were some tipsy dancers, but no one disruptive.
 (Last year I observed new dancers joining the line with drinks in hand!)
 It wasn't as hot as last year, which meant dancers were less tired and more coordinated.

 We had a long line that spanned half the block.
 There were some traffic issues; the street was supposed to be closed, but some cars made through and I had to coordinate dancers allowing them to pass on the fly, which was annoying and awkward.
 Jeff wrote a bit more about his [traffic logistic thoughts](https://www.jefftk.com/p/somerville-porchfest-thoughts).